 Veggie-Packed Goulash: For a healthier version of goulash, stir in diced bell peppers, mushrooms, or zucchini to the onion and garlic mixture.

-Cheesy Baked Goulash: Transfer the cooked goulash to a baking dish, sprinkle with extra mozzarella and broil for a few minutes, until bubbly and golden.
+Cheesy Baked Goulash: Scrape the cooked goulash into a baking dish, add more mozzarella on top and broil a few minutes, until bubbling and browned.

-Low-Carb Goulash: Replace the pasta with cauliflower florets or zucchini noodles for a low-carb twist.
+Low-Carb Goulash: Use cauliflower florets or zucchini noodles in place of the pasta for a low-carb redux.

 Herbed Goulash: To freshen up the meaty flavor of goulash, add fresh herbs (such as basil or parsley) just before serving.